 What’s my conclusion?
 In the end, it comes down to your family’s financial state.
-If you’re in a good situation with a strong income, life insurance for your child can be a solid choice.
-However, it’s more important that your child receive other things first, such as steady nutrition, good health care, shelter, clean clothing, and perhaps other savings options for their future (like a well-funded 529).
+If you’re in a good situation with a strong income, life insurance for a child can be a solid choice.
+However, it’s more important that your child receive other things first, such as steady nutrition, good health care, shelter, clean clothing, and perhaps other savings options for their future (like a well-funded 529 plan).

-If we were put into a choice between the insurance policy and other essential tools for caring for our children, the other areas would come first.
+If we were forced to choose between the insurance policy and other essential tools for caring for our children, the other areas would come first.

-If you do decide to go the child insurance route, I strongly encourage you to shop around and take your time with the decision.
+If you do decide to get life insurance for your child, I strongly encourage you to shop around and take your time with the decision.
 Not all insurance houses are the same – there are big differences in price and coverage out there.
 I wouldn’t get a large policy, either – one that covers funeral expenses should be an adequate one.
-If you’re thinking about college, I’d suggest putting the rest of the money you might have spent on a policy into a 529 college savings account like the one we use at College Savings Iowa.
+If you’re thinking about college, I’d suggest putting the rest of the money you might have spent on a policy into a 529 college savings account, like the one we use at College Savings Iowa.
 That’s exactly what we’re doing.

 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 - Term, Whole, and Universal Life Insurance: What’s the Difference, and What Do I Actually Need?

 - Best Life Insurance Companies

 - Why and How to Open a Roth IRA for Your Child

 - Roth IRA vs. 529 Plan: Which Is Best for College Savings?